-During World War II, more than 80,000 soldiers developed pilonidal cysts that required a hospital stay.
-People thought the cysts were due to irritation from riding in bumpy Jeeps.
-For a while, the condition was actually called "Jeep disease."
+During World War II, more than 80,000 soldiers got pilonidal cysts that put them in the hospital.
+People thought they were because of irritation from riding in bumpy Jeeps.
+For a while, the condition was called "Jeep disease."

 The symptoms of a pilonidal cyst include:

 - Pain, redness, and swelling at the bottom of the spine